timinganalyzer/docs/getting_started.rst

 -------------------

  * Oracle Java JRE1.6.0 or JDK1.6.0 or newer.
- * Windows XP, Vista, Linux, and OS X.
+ * Windows, Linux, and OS X.